tonikelope/coronapoker/docs/SECURITY.md

 ### 5.3 Host-signed community announcements

-Phase 3 of the EC-Identity work extends the same record format to community-card reveals (`ACTION_COMMUNITY`).
+The same record format covers community-card reveals (`ACTION_COMMUNITY`).
 The host signs the announcement; every recipient verifies and absorbs.
 Without this, a hostile host could announce a different flop to different peers and leave no chain-level evidence — with this, the announcement is part of `H_t`, so the divergence becomes observable in the receipt.

 ---